tldr-pages/tldr/pages/linux/pmount.md

 # pmount

-> Mount arbitrary hotpluggable devices as normal user.
+> Mount arbitrary hotpluggable devices as a normal user.
 > More information: <https://linux.die.net/man/1/pmount>.

 - Mount a device below `/media/` (using device as mount point):